Metabyte2710/RGB/ASRock-Polychrome-RGB.md

 | 0x34 | 3 | Color (Red, Green, Blue) |

 ## Modes
 To enable a mode, write the mode value to the mode register (0x30).
 To set the speed for the mode, block write 1 byte to the mode's value (for instance to 0x11 for static).
 To set the colors for the mode, block write 3 bytes (Red, Green, Blue) to the color register (0x34).
+Cycling, random, and rainbow modes do not use the color register.

 | Mode | Description | Bytes | Data |
 | ------ | ------ | ------ | ------ |